 Here you can enter the name and select each attendee that will be invited to attend the meeting.

-If a user name appears in gray, this means that the user has a "hidden" status in their profile in the workspace, and is therefore not visible to other attendees via the app.
+If a user name appears in grey, this means that the user has a "hidden" status in their profile in the workspace, and is therefore not visible to other attendees via the app.

 You can use the dropdown to the right of each participant to predefine what the attendance status will be ("pending", "accepted", "declined") for that participant.
 Participants will still have the option of changing their attendance status in the meeting invitation in the app.

-Add external participants - visible to users in Backstage and attendees in the app (name only).
+Add external users/participants - visible to users in Backstage and attendees in the app (name only).

-Clicking here will allow you to add people who are not currently using the app to the dedicated External participants list in the workspace.
-Once added to the list, external participants can be selected and invited to meetings, and you can easily manage their information in Backstage.
+Clicking here will allow you to add people who are not currently using the app to the dedicated External users list in the workspace.
+Once added to the list, external users can be selected and invited to meetings, and you can easily manage their information in Backstage.

-External participants can be added to the workspace and then edited by Backstage users.
-App users can also add new external participants to the workspace, via the app, when scheduling meetings.
-More information on managing external participants
+External users can be added to the workspace and then edited by Backstage users.
+App users can also add new external users to the workspace, via the app, when scheduling meetings.
+More information on managing external users

 Location of the event - visible to users in Backstage and attendees in the app.

 Here you can select a location that is already created in the event.
-Here you can select a physical location (for purely in person meetings or for meetings that will have both in-person and remote attendees joining) or a virtual location (for fully virtual meetings via video chat).
 Locations will only be available to select here if they match the criteria of the meeting: this includes the meeting capacity, meeting date/time/duration, the location capacity, and the location availability for booking.

 For example, if the meeting you are creating has 6 participants, then meeting locations with a capacity that is below 6 participants will not show in the dropdown.
 Likewise, if a meeting is scheduled to take place at a certain date and time, and that date and time does not match with the configured availability date and time slot(s) for booking the meeting location, then the meeting location will not be available to select in the dropdown.